Chapter 9: Statements Summary and Error Checking

 - e.g.

-- a procedure that returns a result set, you provide the result columns
+- a procedure that returns a result set, and you provide the result columns

 - e.g.